rgl/terraform-libvirt-talos/README.md

 The [spin extension](https://github.com/siderolabs/extensions/tree/main/container-runtime/spin), which installs [containerd-shim-spin](https://github.com/spinkube/containerd-shim-spin), is used to provide the ability to run [Spin Applications](https://developer.fermyon.com/spin/v2/index) ([WebAssembly/Wasm](https://webassembly.org/)).

+[Zot](https://github.com/project-zot/zot) is used as the in-cluster container registry.
+It stores and manages container images and other OCI artifacts.

+[Gitea](https://github.com/go-gitea/gitea) is used as the in-cluster git repository manager.

+[Argo CD](https://github.com/argoproj/argo-cd) is used as the in-cluster continuous delivery tool (aka gitops).

 # Usage (Ubuntu 22.04 host)

 Install libvirt: